 - At least 10 six-unit courses in the sciences (biology, chemistry, geology, physics) numbered 200 or above, with at least five in physics and at least three in the secondary discipline.
 The five courses in physics must include PHYS 225, 230, 310, and 330.

-Required for the physics minor
+Required for the minor in physics

 - PHYS 151 and 160